huss2342/SimpleGPU/README.md

 - **PPU**:
   - Implement comparison operations such as EQ, NEQ, GT, LT, GTE, LTE.
   - GPU-specific operations like clamping, interpolation, dot product, and cross product.
+  - Improve the way that arrays are stored.

 ---

 This README provides a comprehensive overview of the Simple PPU project.